top of page

 1 tablespoon capers, minced

 Remove the shanks from the broth and set aside.
-Strain the solids from the stock and save for use later in the recipe.
+Strain the stock's solids and save them for use later in the recipe.
 Remove the boiled mushrooms from the solids and set aside.

 In the same pot, add the butter and melt on low heat.
 Add the flour and cook slowly till lightly golden.
-Make sure you have enough oil for the flour to fry and spread out in a thick paste.
-When lightly golden, add the tomato paste and sauté for 1 more minute.
+Ensure you have enough oil for the flour to fry and spread out in a thick paste.
+Add the tomato paste and sauté for one more minute when lightly golden.
 Add the saved stock and whisk to dissolve the roux into the stock.
 Mince the saved mushrooms and add to the stock.
-If the mix is lumpy, use a hand blender to smooth out the sauce.
-Bring to a simmer and cook whisking all the time till you have a thickened sauce, that of heavy cream.
+If the mix is lumpy, use a hand blender to smooth the sauce.
+Bring to a simmer and cook, whisking until you have a thickened, heavy cream sauce.

 Heat the oven to 375 F.

 Add the wine, mix in again and bring to a boil.
 Add the shanks to the sauce.
 Place the pot covered in the oven for 2 hours and allow to cook undisturbed.
-After the first hour check the pot, turn the meat over and make sure there are enough liquids in the pot.
-If you feel the liquids are not enough, add a touch of water.
+After the first hour, check the pot, turn the meat over, and ensure that there are enough liquids.
+If you feel the liquids are insufficient, add a water touch.
 Remove after the two hours to check if the meat is fall-off-the-bone tender.
 If not, cook again for another 15 minutes.
 Also check that there is enough liquids in the pot, if not add a touch more.

-To make the gremolata, mix the parsley, garlic and the capers.
-I personally, like to grate the orange and lime zest over the meat directly, but you can mix it into this as a second option.
+To make the gremolata, mix the parsley, garlic, and capers.
+I like to grate the orange and lime zest directly over the meat, but you can mix it into this as a second option.

 • Facebook